apache/parquet-format/BloomFilter.md

 "probably yes", where the probability of false positives is configured when the filter is initialized.
 Bloom filters do not have false negatives.

-A Bloom filter typically contains a bit array of `m` bits, `k` different hash functions, and `n` elements inserted.
-Each of hash functions maps or hashes some set element to one of the `m` array positions, generating a uniform random distribution.
-To add an element, feed it to each of the `k` hash functions to get `k` array positions.
-Set the bits at all these positions to 1.

 Because Bloom filters are small compared to dictionaries, they can be used for predicate pushdown even in columns with high cardinality and when space is at a premium.